getsentry/sentry-kotlin-multiplatform/README.md

 ## Installation and Usage

 Clone or fork this repo.
-This SDK is not ready to be published on Maven therefore we only publish it to maven local for now:
+This SDK is under construction and therefore we only publish it to maven local:

 ```sh
 ./gradlew publishToMavenLocal